 Simply look at some priests today who are molesting children, and yet who consider themselves to be holy people.
 Jesus warned about such hypocrites in his parable of the Publican and the Pharisee, whereby a rich priest went to pray in the temple, congratulating himself and boasting of his good qualities, and denigrating a poor man in the corner who was beating his chest in repentance, feeling too guilty to be forgiven for his deeds.
 Christ said that the poor man’s prayer was granted, since it was sincere, whereas the Pharisee, the so-called spiritual person over-confident with himself, was not.
 A Pharisee is a person from any religion who thinks and believes they are holy and justified, when in truth they only believe, having no development.

-To be rich is to feel oneself self-sufficient, even from divinity.
+To be rich is to feel oneself self-sufficient, especially from divinity.
 The Qur’an as posits a similar parable in Surah 18: The Cave, Verses 32 to 43:

 So what are we?
-Are we rich, psychologically, feeling that we possess virtues that we do not, thinking we are better than others who do not possess our “spirituality”?
-Or are we poor, recognizing that we have nothing, and from this honest foundation ascend up towards the Being, relying solely on divinity, acquiring genuine knowledge?
+Are we rich, psychologically, feeling that we possess virtues that we do not?
+Or are we poor, recognizing that we have nothing, and from this honest foundation ascend towards the Being, acquiring genuine knowledge?

-The Sufis state that the greatest quality or foundation for the disciple to have is poverty, to feel oneself as poor, spirituality, since humility opens the pathway for elevation.
+The Sufis state that the greatest quality or foundation for the disciple to have is poverty, to feel oneself as poor, to recognize one's true lack of spirituality, since humility opens the pathway for elevation.
+Wherever this sense of “me,” “myself,” or “I,” is absent, we experience the plenitude of the Being.
 Or as Samael Aun Weor wrote in The Aquarian Message: “God seeks the nothingness in order to fill it.”

 Genuine Awakening and the Tree of Life